Create a Matrix in Power BI

 • To enable drill down action across the report.

 We will use the SQL Data Source we created in our previous article for this Power BI Matrix demonstration.
-So, Please refer to Connect to SQL Server article to understand the Power BI Data Source.
+So, Please refer to the Connect to SQL Server and the List of Charts articles to understand the Power BI Data Source.

 Clicking the button will automatically convert a Table into a Power BI Matrix.
 For example, the screenshot below shows the cross tab representation of English Product names and Sales Amounts.